ctt062/Empirical-Asset-Pricing-via-Machine-Learning/README.md

 We focus on **Gradient Boosted Regression Trees (GBRT)**, identified by the authors as one of the top-performing methods for stock return prediction.
 GBRT nearly matches neural networks in predictive accuracy while offering superior interpretability and robustness.

 ### Key Contributions
+- ✅ **4 Model Comparison**: OLS-3, GBRT, Elastic Net, Fama-French 3-Factor
 - ✅ Full replication of GBRT methodology with LightGBM
 - ✅ Comprehensive out-of-sample evaluation (1996-2016)
-- ✅ Portfolio construction and Sharpe ratio analysis
+- ✅ Portfolio construction with **realistic transaction costs** (5 bps)
 - ✅ Feature importance and SHAP interpretability
-- ✅ Clean, modular, research-grade code
+- ✅ Clean, modular, object-oriented architecture
 - ✅ Publication-ready figures and tables

 ---